-Any closure and disposal programme will require a separate budget and resource to be set up to allow the correct process to be followed and undertaken in a timely manner.
-Whilst the disposal costs (up to 4%) can be capitalised against sales receipts, there will need to be a budget made available to allow works to be carried out, specialist advice and if appropriate, planning consent to be obtained.
+, Therefore the cost to allow works to be carried out, specialist advice and if appropriate, planning consent to be obtained plus all fees will initially be from one of the Property Services budgets and then recharged up to the allowable maximum, against the capital receipt for the sale.
 All properties should ideally be externally valued as part of the "best consideration" approach but in certain circumstances an internal valuation undertaken by a suitably qualified RICS registered valuer may be acceptable.

-It should be recognised that capital expenditure to allow relocation of staff, both for the physical move and any new facilities, will be required and a suitable budget should be established for asset rationalisation work as part of the strategy.
+It should be recognised that capital expenditure to allow relocation of staff, both for the physical move and any new facilities, may be required and a suitable budget should be established for asset rationalisation work as part of the strategy if this is likely to exceed the allowable 4% of the sale proceeds.

-Given the initial number of assets identified and the complexity of some of the closures, a specific resource should be identified to project manage the process internally to ensure that it can be progressed and monitored properly with the necessary governance being followed.
+Given the likely number of assets identified and the complexity of some of the closures moving forward, a specific resource should be identified to project manage the process internally to ensure that it can be progressed and monitored properly with the necessary governance being followed.